The64thGamer/cheeseepedia/content/ifno5ap2wzm3g3zh/content.md

 ## ShowBiz Pizza Program

-This showtape would used the {{< wiki-link "ShowBiz Pizza Program 4" >}} tape for the background music.
+This showtape would used the [ShowBiz Pizza Program 4] tape for the background music.

 ## Family Vision